Non-Musculoskeletal

 musculoskeletal disorders with manual manipulative techniques."

-nervous system.
-However, it seems very strange to the average family physician
+central nervous system.
+However, it seems very strange to the average family

 A weakness for the chiropractic profession has been little research documenting